codership/galera/Docs_tommi/python3/source/statetransfer.rst

 2. all of the missed writesets can be found in the donor Gcache

-then, instead of whole state snapshot, a node will receive the missing writes ets and catch up with the group by replaying them.
+then, instead of whole state snapshot, a node will receive the missing write sets and catch up with the group by replaying them.

 For example, if the local node state is::